sw882882/clipScrape/README.md

 TO-DOs
 - [x] make a pyQT UI to make videoScrape.py less just downloading randomly (which is currently just download -3 min & +5 min from the peak chat frequency) and actually user controllable.
+- [ ] fix the UI not updating properly after downloading from yt-dlp
+- [ ] make diarization less gimicky